Frequently Asked Questions

 If you’re curious about what’s happening with your sample while you wait, here is a brief explanation of what happens:

 The way this technology works requires that we process samples in batches.
 So when we receive your sample, we extract the DNA, and prepare it for DNA sequencing.
-This takes about a week of hands-on time in the lab.
+This takes about a week of hands-on time in the lab to process each batch.

 When sequencing is completed, they send us the raw data (~2 million DNA sequences).
 We run our programs to analyze the data, and within about 12 – 24 hours your report is ready.
 At that time, you’ll get an email with a link to your results.